You are here

-Condoms are recommended for oral sex because some STIs, including herpes simplex, gonorrhea and syphilis, are easily passed during oral sex.
-Use condoms on the penis or cut them lengthwise and hold them against the vagina/frontal hole or anus to make a barrier.
-Flavoured and non-lubricated condoms may taste better than regular latex condoms.
+Condoms are recommended for oral sex because some STIs, including herpes, gonorrhea, chlamydia and syphilis, are easily passed during oral sex.
+External condoms can be cut lengthwise and held against the vagina/external genitals or anus to make a barrier (ie a dental dam).

 Some tips for pleasure and condoms

-Losing erections and not being able to ejaculate may be a problem for some men when they use condoms.
+Sometimes, people experience losing erections or not being able to ejaculate when using external condoms.
 Here are some things you can try:

 - Masturbate with a condom on to get used to the sensation.

 - Masturbate until close to ejaculation (cumming), then put the condom on and finish.

 - Do all the things you like to do sexually, but with a condom on; focus on what feels good.

 - Use water-soluble lubricant (lube) on the inside and outside to improve sensation.